matsim-org/matsim-libs/contribs/simwrapper/README.md

 dashboards as needed.
 The existing dashboards in `org.matsim.simwrapper.dashboard` serve as good examples to get started.

-Internally SimWrapper works mostly with YAML files, but in the Java API all YAML files are generated automatically for you.
+Internally SimWrapper works mostly with YAML files, but in the Java API all YAML files are generated automatically.
 During development, you only interact with type-safe Java API and set the necessary attributes:

 ```java